Neilsons Solicitors offer various legal and Estate Agency services to the public.

 Similarly, where enquiries are submitted to us we will only use the information supplied to us to deal with the enquiry and any subsequent issues and to check on the level of service we provide.

 We have a legitimate interest in collecting your data (names, email address, telephone number) if you show an interest in one of our properties for sale and wish to view it as we are instructed by our client to sell and market their property professionally.
 For health and safety purposes, we also must know who is attending our clients’ private properties.
 By providing us with your email address and telephone number, we are able to log your details on our system and keep you up to date on the property e.g. if it goes to a closing date or there is a price change.
 This is highly recommended in today’s fast-moving market.
-We will only ever use your personal data to keep you up to date with any property or properties you show interest in and if you wish to be removed from the system just let us know.
+We will also retain your data on our system so that if you request any details from any future properties listed with us, we have your details already.
+We will endeavor to only use your personal data to keep you up to date with any property or properties you show interest in and if you wish to be removed from the system just let us know.

 - Access to personal data: You have a right to request information about the personal information that we hold about you.
 Should you wish to make such a request, please email us.You should include adequate information to identify yourself and such other relevant information that will reasonably assist us in fulfilling your request.